 Nora – profile

-Role/company: 4th year PhD student, Imperial College London
+Role: Fourth year PhD student, National Heart and Lunch Institute, Imperial College London

 Subject area: Cell and gene therapy